JAGwar1905/parsa-hugo/exampleSite/content/about/_index.md

 title: About
 date: 2019-05-14T14:46:10.000+06:00
 description: Let's Get Acquainted!
-type: "post"
+type: post
-image: '/images/author.jpg'
+image: "/images/author.jpg"

 ---

-#### Let's Get Acquainted!
+### Let's Get Acquainted!

 Thanks for coming by to check me out- I'm excited to share this journey with you!